Skip to contents

 Details

-is_natural() and all_natural() allow for small numeric errors when comparing numbers.
+Natural numbers are the positive integers (1, 2, 3, etc.). is_natural() and all_natural() allow for small numeric errors when comparing numbers to the natural numbers.
 Such numeric errors can arise because of rounding or representation error.
-As the Note at == warns, x == round(x) does not allow for such errors but tests exact equality.
-Functions from other packages with names like integerish frequently do not allow for small numeric errors but are instead intended to allow values that are stored as doubles (e.g., 3) in addition to integer-type values (e.g., 3L).
+As the Note at == warns, x == round(x) does not allow for such errors but checks exact equality.

 Notes

 make_natural(x, all = FALSE) and make_natural(x, all = TRUE) throw an error if x is not natural according to is_natural(x) or all_natural(x), respectively.
+Therefore, their result can be assigned to x without the need to use stopifnot().

 The code of is_natural() and all_natural() is partly based on the example is.wholenumber() in is.integer().

-is.integer() does not check that x is a natural number (nor if x is a whole number) but rather that x is of type integer (see the Note in is.integer()).
+is.integer() does not check that x is a natural number (nor if x is a whole number) but rather that x is of type integer, see the Note in is.integer().

 See also

-Other collections of checks on type and length: all_characters(), all_names(), is_logical(), is_number(), is_zerolength()
+Other collections of checks on type and length: all_characters(), all_names(), is_logical(), is_number(), is_path(), is_zerolength()

 Examples